zigazoo logo

 Rating:

-However, there’s a requirement to “authenticate” yourself by posting a video of your face.
-This may make it more difficult for a predator to pretend to be a kid.
-But the point of this feature is actually to prove users are not “bots”, it’s not to protect against predation.
+Additionally, there’s a requirement to “authenticate” yourself by posting a video of your face.
+This would certainly make it more difficult for someone to pretend to be someone they’re not, such as a predator pretending to be a child.

 Positive Value 💙